 However, Slick does give some indication of what he would consider to be "evidence for the validity of atheism" when he states, "There are no 'proofs' that God does not exist."
 Of course, this is the expectation that one prove a negative, an onus which non-believers do not bear.
 To illustrate, how does Slick prove his claim that "There are no 'proofs' that God does not exist"?
 This is a negative claim, but where's the proof?
 Does Slick special plead his case, assuming that he has no onus to prove that "There are no 'proofs' that God does not exist" while those who do not believe the claim that there is a god must "prove" that god does not exist?
 How does Slick know that "There are no 'proofs' that God does not exist," and how does he show this claim to be true?

 I make one clarifying comment here.
-To say "there are no proofs of God's existence" is not completely logical, since I cannot know all proofs that might exist.
+To say "there are no proofs of God's existence" is not completely logical since I cannot know all proofs that might exist.
 I could really only state that so far I have not seen any sufficient proof for God's non-existence.
 But, in the paragraph above, the context is dealing with the conversations I've had with atheists where I "don't hear any evidence for the validity of atheism."
-It is within that context I have said there are no proofs for God's non-existence.
-Furthermore, how do you prove that in all places, and in all times, and in all dimensions, God doesn't exist?
+It is within that context I have said that there are no proofs for God's non-existence.
+Furthermore, how do you prove that in all places and in all times and in all dimensions that God doesn't exist?
 In order to do that, you'd have to be God to know all things in order to know there isn't a God, which is not logical.
 Nevertheless, I have since modified the paragraph in the original paper to make the point more clear.

 Slick continues: "Besides, if there were a proof of God's non-existence, then atheists would be continually using it."
 This would only be true if the atheists in question a) knew about the supposed proof, and, perhaps, b) considered the proof to be consistent with their own worldview outlook.
 However, as indicated above, a proof of the non-existence of something is certainly not warranted simply because someone makes the claim that the something in question exists.
 One does not inherit an obligation simply because another presents a claim.